-Figure 3.
+Trophoblast Figure 3.
 The rearrangement of the cells in the mammalian blastula to two layers-the inner cell mass and the trophoblast-results in the formation of the blastocyst.
 Link to Learning Visit the Virtual Human Embryo project at the Endowment for Human Development site to step through an interactive that shows the stages of embryo development, including micrographs and rotating 3-D images.
+Rapid, successive cell divisions are crucial for the normal development of a human embryo.
+In most cases, however, rapid cell divisions cease after the early stages of development of an embryo.
+Compared to the number of cell divisions in a very early embryo, the rate of cell divisions in a fetus close to birth is much slower.
+Although infants and children do have considerable cell division as they grow, the rates are again much slower than these early cell divisions in the embryo.
+Most adult tissues do not undergo cell division, with the exception of some adult stem cells that generate blood, skin, gametes, and the lining of the digestive tract, for example.
+The process of cell division is under considerable genetic and molecular controls in children and adults.
+The failure of these controls, and the return to rapid, successive cell divisions, is a hallmark of cancers.
 Gastrulation The typical blastula is a ball of cells.
 The next stage in embryonic development is the formation of the body plan.
-The cells in the blastula rearrange themselves spatially form lavers of cells.
-This to three process is called gastrulation.
+The cells in the blastula rearrange themselves spatially to form three layers of cells.
+This process is called gastrulation.
 During gastrulation, the blastula folds upon itself to form the three layers of cells.
 Each of these layers is called a germ layer and each germ layer differentiates into different organ systems.
 The three germs layers, shown in Figure 4, are the endoderm, the ectoderm, and the mesoderm.
-The ectoderm gives rise to the nervous system and the epidermis.
+The cells in each layer have specified "fates"; in other words, they are programmed to develop further into discrete sets of organs and organ systems.
+The ectoderm gives rise to the nervous system and the epidermis, or skin.
 The mesoderm gives rise to the muscle cells and connective tissue in the body.
-The endoderm gives rise to columnar cells found in the digestive system and many internal organs.
+The endoderm gives rise to cells found in the digestive system and many internal organs.

 Figure 4.
 The three germ layers give rise to different cell types in the animal body. (credit: modification of work by NIH, NCBI)

+EVERYDAY CONNECTION

+Are Designer Babies in Our Future?